 The pathogenesis of AD is driven by a cutaneous barrier dysfunction and immune dysregulation involving T helper (Th)2/Th22 lymphocytes and cytokines such as IL-4, IL-5, IL-13, IL-22 and IL-31.
 However, the AD phenotype varies across ethnicities.
-Patients of Asian and European American descent show greater involvement of Th1/Th17 activity compared to African American patients who are characterised by Th2/Th22 dominance and significant IgE expression.^{1,2} In the context of clinical phenotypes, several classifications have been proposed in the medical literature, including classical, nummular dermatitis, prurigo nodular-like, erythrodermic, and psoriasiform, among others.1 Nevertheless, consensus on the preferred nomenclature for these phenotypes remains elusive.
+Patients of Asian and European American descent show greater involvement of Th1/Th17 activity compared to African American patients who are characterised by Th2/Th22 dominance and significant IgE expression.
+In the context of clinical phenotypes, several classifications have been proposed in the medical literature, including classical, nummular dermatitis, prurigo nodular-like, erythrodermic, and psoriasiform, among others.
+Nevertheless, consensus on the preferred nomenclature for these phenotypes remains elusive.

 The erythrodermic variant of AD, defined by the presence of erythema covering more than 90% of the BSA, typically spares the palms and soles.
-This clinical phenotype is associated with a poor quality of life, high rates of hospitalisation and skin infections.1 Clinical trials evaluating the efficacy of tralokinumab have primarily focused on patients suffering from moderate to severe AD without detailing the prevalence of clinical phenotypes.^{3,4} While the real-world evidence has shown diverse responses to tralokinumab, the erythrodermic variant has not been reported.^{5,6}
+This clinical phenotype is associated with a poor quality of life, high rates of hospitalisation and skin infections.
+Clinical trials evaluating the efficacy of tralokinumab have primarily focused on patients suffering from moderate to severe AD without detailing the prevalence of clinical phenotypes.
+While the real-world evidence has shown diverse responses to tralokinumab, the erythrodermic variant has not been reported.
+5.6

 There are several hypotheses to explain why dupilumab may fail while tralokinumab could be effective.
-One possible explanation is that tralokinumab specifically inhibits an epitope of IL-13, preventing its binding to the IL-13R α 1/ IL-4R α receptor and IL-13 α 2 receptor.
-In contrast, dupilumab inhibits IL-4 signalling through the type I receptor (IL-4R α / γ c) as well as IL-4 and IL-13 signalling through the type II receptor (IL-4R α /IL-13R α).
+One possible explanation is that tralokinumab specifically inhibits an epitope of IL-13, preventing its binding to the IL-13R $\alpha$ 1/IL-4R $\alpha$ 1 receptor and IL-13 $\alpha$ 2 receptor.
+In contrast, dupilumab inhibits IL-4 signalling through the type I receptor (IL-4R $\alpha$ / $\gamma$ c) as well as IL-4 and IL-13 signalling through the type II receptor (IL-4R $\alpha$ /IL-13R $\alpha$ ).
 It is possible that in our patient, the role of IL-13 is significant, thus allowing tralokinumab to inhibit IL-13 more effectively than dupilumab.
-Another explanation could be the presence of anti-drug antibodies against dupilumab, although it is unclear whether they are neutralising and could contribute to secondary treatment failure.7 patient's AD.
-We present a case of erythrodermic AD successfully treated with tralokinumab.
-While our case underscores the efficacy of tralokinumab in managing erythrodermic AD, in a singular or blood samples to examine the cytokines involved in our case who failed to respond to dupilumab, the reasons for this superiority is still unclear.
-Also, with the regulatory approvals for Janus kinase (JAK) inhibitors, they could be potentially given in such cases of erythrodermic AD, provided there are no contraindications.
+Another explanation could be the presence of anti-drug antibodies against dupilumab, although it is unclear whether they are neutralising and could contribute to secondary treatment failure.

-The limitations of this case are its single-case nature and the inability to conduct a more in-depth analysis of tissue
+The limitations of this case are its single-case nature and the inability to conduct a more in-depth analysis of tissue or blood samples to examine the cytokines involved in our patient's AD.